Bristol Titan: Design and development

 The engine was designed as a five-cylinder radial, to use as many parts of the Bristol Jupiter as possible.
 Cylinders, pistons, articulated connecting rods, crankshaft and other minor parts were interchangeable with the Jupiter.

 The major significance of the Titan was that it was licensed to Gnome-Rhône and became the pattern for the Gnome-Rhône 5B and 5K.
-In 1927 Gnome-Rhône was looking for ways out of its licence agreement with Bristol for the Jupiter engine of 1920 and began to produce the Gnome-Rhône 5B and 5K without royalties.
+In 1927, Gnome-Rhône was looking for ways out of its licence agreement with Bristol for the Jupiter engine of 1920 and began to produce the Gnome-Rhône 5B and 5K without royalties.

-Gnome-Rhône was not satisfied with simply producing Bristol designs under licence, and started a major design effort based around the mechanics of the Titan engine.
+Gnome-Rhône was not satisfied with producing Bristol designs under licence, and started a major design effort based around the mechanics of the Titan engine.
 The results were introduced in 1927 as the K-series, spanning the 260 hp Gnome-Rhône 5K Titan, the seven-cylinder 370 hp Gnome-Rhône 7K Titan Major, and the nine-cylinder 550 hp Gnome-Rhône 9K Mistral.
-With the introduction of the K-series, Gnome-Rhône finally ended royalty payments to Bristol, the Gnome-Rhône 5K being built in much greater numbers than the original Bristol Titan.
+As a result, Gnome-Rhône ended royalty payments to Bristol, and the Gnome-Rhône 5K were built in much greater numbers than the original Bristol Titan.
 By 1930 they had delivered 6,000 Jupiters, Mistrals and Titans, making them the largest engine company in France.